-- G. Criteria and guidelines for pre-labor rupture of membranes (PROM) in mother who is GBS negative Expectant management of spontaneous rupture of amniotic membranes (SROM) without spontaneous onset of labor (SOOL) from the 18th to the 48th hour: - 1.
-Most pregnant women experience spontaneous onset of labor within 12 hours of SROM.
+G. Criteria and guidelines for pre-labor rupture of membranes (PROM) in mother who is GBS negative - Expectant management of spontaneous rupture of amniotic membranes (SROM) without spontaneous onset of labor (SOOL) from the 18th to the 48th hour:

+- 1. Most pregnant women experience spontaneous onset of labor within 12 hours of SROM.
 Published studies on PROM at term document SOOL within 24 hours in 70% of pregnant women and by 48 hours in 90% of such cases.
 Based on scientific opinion, expectant management is an acceptable alternative to induction when the mother is afebrile (no fever), fluid is clear and the fetal heart rate evaluation is normal.
-The following criteria and guidelines apply: - a) 37 completed weeks of pregnancy w/o other clinically significant factors - b) mother afebrile with normal pulse rate - c) normal FHT baseline with normal variability and no clinically significant decels - d) amniotic fluid without odor, blood, or meconium beyond light tea-staining - e) informed consent discussion and topic-specific decline of medicalization waiver - f) mother agrees to monitor her temperature and pulse every 4 hours while awake - g) education of parents regarding personal hygiene, prevention of sepsis, stimulation of labor, and emergency signs and symptoms - h) instructions to parents to contact the licensed midwife if any change in parameters - i) on-going assessment of situation by the licensed midwife as indicated - j) discuss castor oil/ herbal/acupuncture induction at 24 hours and/or obstetrical referral f) client's desire for medical management or licensed midwife's unwillingness/inability to continue managing expectantly at home
+The following criteria and guidelines apply: - a) 37 completed weeks of pregnancy w/o other clinically significant factors - b) mother afebrile with normal pulse rate - c) normal FHT baseline with normal variability and no clinically significant decels - d) amniotic fluid without odor, blood, or meconium beyond light tea-staining - e) informed consent discussion and topic-specific decline of medicalization waiver - f) mother agrees to monitor her temperature and pulse every 4 hours while awake - g) education of parents regarding personal hygiene, prevention of sepsis, stimulation of labor, and emergency signs and symptoms - h) instructions to parents to contact the licensed midwife if any change in parameters - i) on-going assessment of situation by the licensed midwife as indicated - i) discuss castor oil/ herbal/acupuncture induction at 24 hours and/or obstetrical referral